310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Owowow!
 Don’t hit me~ Sorry, I went too far!
 I think it looks good!
 Octopuses and squids are just fine!

-Everyone has their own fashion sense, so anything goes so long as it suits them, yeah?
+Everyone has their own fashion sense, so anything goes as long as it suits them, yeah?

 Actually, wait— Can I take a picture with you?
 I feel I could burst out in laughter if I could keep looking at it~!

-Ah—wait wait, come back!
+Ah— Wait, wait, come back!

 Sorry, sorry, I teased you way too much.
 It’s okay, you look fine!
-It’s adorable, Anzu-chan~♪
+You look adorable, Anzu-chan~♪

 <th>(Ahaha.
 Good, good… I think she cheered up a little.
-It really doesn’t suit her to be upset~)</th>
+It really doesn’t suit you to be upset, Anzu-chan~)</th>

-<th>(She’s probably been really busy lately and making mistakes as she gets more and more tired.
-I’m guessing that’s what ended up making her cry…)</th>
+<th>(She’s probably been really busy lately and making mistakes as she gets more and more tired… I’m guessing that’s what ended up making her cry…)</th>

-<th>(Y'know, I really do want good people to always be smiling.)</th>
+<th>(But y'know, I really do want good-natured people to always be smiling.)</th>

 <th>(…Mom, I'll be a good kid too, so could I also smile and laugh more?)</th>
 {% endbubble %}